 Upernavik town and the world’s northernmost open air museum

 The Upernavik territory covers an area nearly the size of Great Britain.
 In the town itself and the ten smaller settlements in the area, inhabits 3000 people, mostly Inuit hunters.
 Upernavik is home to the world’s northernmost open air museum with well-preserved buildings from the colonial period.
 Today, Upernavik is a mix between the hunter culture of old and the new wave with high-tech fishing.
 You can equate the old and new with the dog sleighs that exist alongside the modern snowmobiles.
 Even this far north the modern times are catching up.

 The city itself was founded as a Danish colonial station, but the surrounding areas and small villages history go back more than 4500 years.
 This was when groups of hunters and gatherers travelled along the coasts of Alaska, Canada and ultimately Greenland.

 We anchor and make a landing, allowing us to visit the little city and the museum.

-Leaving Upernavik behind us we pass Svartenhuks darkly colored hills, we keep a lookout for the muskoxen and the whales these waters are famous for.
+Leaving Upernavik behind us we pass Svartenhuks darkly colored hills, we keep a lookout for the whales these waters are famous for.

 Uummannaq and a stroll through Greenland's most beautifully located town.